 This town is located in the Municipality of Alto Reno Terme, the last stretch of the Bolognese Apennines on the border with the Province of Pistoia.
 The highest peak in the area is Mount Piella (1,500 m).

 The city is a well-known spa and resort, renowned for its sulphurous and salsobromoiodic thermal waters already famous in Roman times.

-The town of Porretta Terme is also an ideal starting point for excursions in the greener of the mountains and the surrounding hills where there are places of great beauty.
+The town of Porretta Terme is also an ideal starting point for excursions in the greenery of the mountains and the surrounding hills where there are places of great beauty.

-We recommend the poor recipes of mountain cuisine: scones, zampanelle, chestnut flour based necci, the note "Tortina" and the "zuccherini montanari”.
+We recommend the "peasant" recipes of mountain cuisine: scones, zampanelle, chestnut flour based necci, the noteworthy "Tortina" and the "zuccherini montanari”.
 In the area you can also enjoy the typical Beltaine beer made with chestnuts.

 Porretta is home to a series of avant-garde sports centers: the Olympic-sized swimming pool – the only structure of this size from Pistoia to Sasso Marconi – tennis courts, football fields, and gyms frequently used by the national football, basketball and volleyball teams for team meetings.